DEBUNKING THE GENDER WAGE GAP

 Our brains are different on a biological level, you may have heard of the male and female brain.

 Here’s the deal:

-The inferior-parietal lobule tends to be larger in males, this part of the brain is linked to solving mathematical problems, which may be why men tend to enter STEM fields (science, technology, engineering, and mathematics) more than women, which we’ll go into greater depth later in the article.
+The inferior-parietal lobule tends to be larger in males, this part of the brain is linked to solving mathematical problems, which may be why men tend to enter STEM fields (science, technology, engineering, and mathematics) more than women.

-There is evidence that women have more grey matter than men in their brains.
-Grey matter helps our brain process information from the body and is present in regions of the brain involved in muscle control and sensory perception.
+There is evidence that women have more gray matter than men.
+Gray matter helps our brain process information from the body and is present in brain regions involved in muscle control and sensory perception.

-Although women have more grey matter than men, they tend to use more white matter, which connects processing centers in the brain.
-Whereas men tend to make more use of their grey matter despite having less of it on average.
+Although women have more gray matter than men, they tend to use more white matter, which connects processing centers in the brain.
+Whereas men tend to make more use of their gray matter despite having less of it on average!